weak-head/m4b-maker/README.md

 - Configurable audio bitrate, with high-quality AAC VBR as the default.
 - Metadata extraction from directory names that follow supported patterns.
 - Automatic cover art inclusion from image files or embedded artwork.
+- Embedding book descriptions from external text or Markdown files.
 - Comprehensive logs with chapter metadata.

 **Syntax**